 - The lowest grade of badger hair is generally referred to as “pure.”
 Pure badger hair is characterized by a dark color and thick, relatively stiff, coarse-looking hair.
 Some manufacturers will bleach the hair slightly to make it appear like a higher grade but the hair itself will still look coarse.
 A pure badger hair brush is not necessarily a “bad” brush–there are high quality, well-made examples that perform quite well.

 - The next grade of badger hair is usually called “super,” best,” or “fine.”
 These mid-tier brushes are generally better constructed and the badger hair is finer-looking, softer, and lighter in color.
-These brushes retain water and heat noticeably better–sometimes dramatically better–than lower grades.
+They retain retain water and heat noticeably better–sometimes dramatically better–than lower grades.

 Then there’s the “two band vs. three band” badger bristle debate.
 Generally this refers to two sub-grades within the mid-grade (super/fine/best) tier, though some apply it to other badger hair grades as well.
 Visually it refers to the colors seen on a brush’s hair knot as seen from the side: two-band have a lighter color on the upper part of the hair and a darker color on the lower part; while three band brushes have a light color on top, a darker “stripe” in the middle, and a lighter color on the bottom.